CARO-ERATOSTHENES-CoE/ATARRI-Virtual-Training-BSC-Dust-Modelling-Forecasting/README.md

 # Learning Objectives

-By the end of the training, participants will be able to:

 * Read and manipulate NetCDF atmospheric datasets.
 * Analyze MONARCH dust forecasts.
 * Produce publication-quality maps and figures.